quixio/quix-samples/python/transformations/Matlab/README.md

  - Simulink Compiler

 ## Environment variables
- - `INPUT_TOPIC`: Kafka topic to receive input data from.
+ - `input`: Kafka topic to receive input data from.
- - `OUTPUT_TOPIC`: Kafka topic to write the results of the transformation.
+ - `output`: Kafka topic to write the results of the transformation.

 ## Preparing Python packages from MATLAB and Simulink